Edoardo1997/Quantum-Decoherence/README.md

 # Quantum-Decoherence

 This repository contains several script that I have used to study the phenomenon of quantum decoherence, my results are a personal revisitation of previous results contained in important literature in the field.
-I exposed in the past my results in a presentation [the presentations slide](https://github.com/Edoardo1997/Quantum-Decoherence/blob/main/Presentation.pdf) (in Italian) explains in detail the extent of my work
+I exposed them in the past in a presentation whiose [slide](https://github.com/Edoardo1997/Quantum-Decoherence/blob/main/Presentation.pdf) (in Italian) explains in detail the extent of my work
 # What have I done?

 I have developed an alternating direction Crank-Nicolson algoirthm to solve numerically Caldeira-Legget equations to study the evolution of an harmonic oscillator in touch with an external bath.
 I showed numerically that when the system is underdamped the environment act naturally selecting a preferred base of the Hilbert space (more specifically the set of coherent states which are overcomplete).